-India is a diverse nation with 28 States and 8 Union Territories, and dozens of major languages and cultural groups.
+India is a diverse nation with 28 States, eight Union Territories, and dozens of major languages and cultural groups.
 This diversity gives rise to a variety of business customs.
-One common factor is that personal relationships are very important.
+One factor common among them all is the importance of personal relationships.
 Building a strong personal reputation, establishing rapport, and cultivating goodwill are essential to establishing contacts and strengthening relationships in India.

-A handshake is typical upon meeting, although some Indians may use nameskhar/namaste, a common greeting involving pressing your palms together with fingers pointing upwards and accompanied by a slight bow (note: this is especially true during the pandemic).
-Small talk at the beginning of a business meeting is common, and may include questions about family or even one’s salary.
-At meals, it is considered polite in India to inquire about dietary preferences, as many Hindus (who form the majority of India’s population) abstain from beef, Muslims abstain from pork, and Indians of many religions are vegetarians.
+A handshake is typical upon meeting, although some Indians may use “nameskhar/namaste,” a common greeting in which the palms are pressed together with fingers pointing upwards accompanied by a slight bow.
+This greeting has become more common during the pandemic.
+Small talk at the beginning of a business meeting is common and may include questions about family or even one’s salary.
+At meals, it is considered polite in India to inquire about dietary preferences, as many Hindus abstain from beef, while Muslims abstain from pork, and Indians of many religions are vegetarian.

 Please see the U.S. Department of State consular information sheet for India.

 All U.S. citizens visiting or residing in India are strongly encouraged to register for the Smart Traveler Enrollment Program (STEP).
-This free service allows U.S. citizens and U.S. nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.
+This free service allows U.S. citizens and U.S. nationals traveling and living abroad to enroll their trip with the nearest U.S. embassy or consulate.
 STEP automatically provides important information about safety conditions in country.
-Enrollment also helps the U.S. Embassy and family and friends to contact you in an emergency.
+Enrollment helps the U.S. Embassy, as well as family and friends, to contact you in the case of an emergency.

-All U.S. citizens need a valid passport and visa to enter and exit the country for any purpose.
-Please ensure you have the correct type of visa for your planned activity in India.
+All U.S. citizens need a valid passport and visa to enter and exit India for any purpose.
+Please ensure you have the correct type of visa for your planned activities in the country.
 Many visitors, including those on official U.S. government business, must apply for visas at an Indian embassy or consulate abroad before entering the country.
 If you have an incorrect visa type, you may be refused entry and typically will not be permitted to change your immigration category (e.g., from tourist to work visa) once you have entered India.
 Indian visa regulations can change with little notice.
-Please note that the U.S. Embassy and Consulates General in India cannot assist you if you arrive without proper documentation.
+Please note that the U.S. Embassy and Consulates in India are unable to assist if you arrive without proper documentation.

-As of July 2021, India requires all travelers to submit a negative COVID-19 certificate at least 72 hours before departure.
-More detailed information is available on the Embassy’s COVID-19 webpage.
+Updated information on the COVID-19 pandemic can be found on the Embassy’s COVID-19 webpage.
 The government of India has resumed issuance of some visa categories, including business visas.
 A list of permitted categories for travel to India is available on the Embassy of India Washington, D.C. website.
-Entry requirements are also described on the Frequently Asked Question (FAQ) section on the Indian Bureau of Immigration website.
+Entry requirements are also described on the Frequently Asked Question section on the Indian Bureau of Immigration website.

-For the most current information on entry and exit requirements, contact the Embassy of India at 2536 Massachusetts Avenue NW, Washington, DC 20008, telephone (202) 939-9888, or the Indian Consulates in Chicago, New York, San Francisco, Atlanta, or Houston.
+For the most current information on entry and exit requirements, contact the Embassy of India at 2536 Massachusetts Avenue NW, Washington, D.C.
+20008; telephone (202) 939-9888; or the Indian Consulates in Chicago, New York, San Francisco, Atlanta, or Houston.
 Outside the United States, inquiries should be made at the nearest Indian embassy or consulate.
-General information regarding Indian visa and immigration rules, including the addresses and telephone numbers for the Foreigners Regional Registration Officer (FRRO) offices, can be found at the Indian Bureau of Immigration website.
+General information regarding Indian visa and immigration rules, including the addresses and telephone numbers for the Foreigners Regional Registration Officer offices, can be found at the Indian Bureau of Immigration website.

 Please carry photocopies of the bio-data page of your U.S. passport and the pages containing the Indian visa and Indian immigration stamps.
 If your passport is lost or stolen, copies will help you apply for a replacement passport and an exit visa.